Confronting Systemic Racism

 Our ground needs more plowing.

-And at our schools, our leaders and educators are discussing these issues with our Rocketeers this week.
+And at our schools, our leaders and educators are discussing these issues in an age-appropriate way with our Rocketeers this week.
 Racism is a reality for our Rocketeers.
 We must help our students understand its roots and realize their power to work against and overcome racism in our society.
 Teaching is a tool of activism.

 It is our mission and our responsibility at Rocketship to fight for justice and demand equity.